 VPC Action: The Central City Village Planning Committee heard this case on April 9, 2018 and recommended approval by a 16-0 vote.
-PC Action: The Planning Commission heard this case on May 3, 2018 and
+PC Action: The Planning Commission heard this case on May 3, 2018 and recommended approval, as recommended by the Central City Village Planning Committee, with an additional stipulation.

 Approximately 230 feet west of the northwest corner of 7th Avenue and Polk Street.
-Council District: 7 Parcel Address: 734 W. Polk St., and 721 and 735 W. Taylor St.
+Council District: 7 Parcel Address: 734 W. Polk St., and 721 and 735 W. Taylor St. This item was adopted.